serpious/online-cv/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).

-I am using this fork to put on an online portfolio of sorts alongside my CV.
+I am using this fork to put on an online portfolio of sorts alongside my CV; available thru "View Portfolio Online" button on my site [asthayadav](https://serpious.github.io)